cyberbotics/webots-doc/reference/supervisor.md

 > **Note**:
 Note that in some special cases the [Supervisor](#supervisor) functions might return wrong values and it might not be possible to retrieve fields and nodes.
-This occurs when closing a world and quitting its controllers, i.e. reverting the current world, opening a new world, or closing Webots.
+This occurs when closing a world and quitting its controllers, i.e. reloading the current world, opening a new world, or closing Webots.
 In this case the output will be a NULL pointer or a default value.
 For functions returning a string, an empty string is returned instead of a NULL pointer.